How a Liquor License Lawyer Can Assist Your Business

-Many professionals and business owners in the service industry depend on keeping their alcoholic beverage licenses in good standing.
+Many professionals and business owners in the service industry depend on keeping their alcoholic beverage licenses (including type 47 liquor licenses) in good standing.
 License holders have numerous responsibilities under state laws and regulations.

 If anyone complains about your establishment, the Department of Alcoholic Beverage Control (ABC) officers might start an investigation, which could result in fines of up to $20,000, and even license suspension or revocation.
 One misstep should not jeopardize your business.
 Unfortunately, that is often the case.

 At S J Harris Law, we provide a strong, effective defense to alcohol licensees and their businesses during ABC license discipline procedures.
 We bring the experience and professionalism that our clients need.
 Together, we will protect your license, your reputation, and the future of your business.
 For a free 15-minute consultation with an attorney from our firm, call 323-894-1095, or contact us online.